sakshi-kri/sakshi-kri/README.md

 - Hi there,👋
 - I'm Sakshi
-- 👀 I’m interested in coding
+- 👀 I love coding and writing
-- 🌱 I’m currently learning Java Full Stack Developer
+- 🌱 Check out my blogs at aspiringcoders.com

 <!---
 sakshi-kri/sakshi-kri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.